data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 So as we've mentioned I just wanted to say a few things about tutorial goals: the goal is to cover the basics of Dask and distributed compute; we'd love for you to walk away with an understanding of when to use it, when to not, what it has to offer; we're going to be covering the basics of Dask Delayed, which, although not immediately applicable to data science, provides a wonderful framework for thinking about Dask - how Dask works and understanding how it works under the hood; then we're going to go into Dask DataFrames and then machine learning hopefully.
 Due to the technical considerations with... we've got less time than - than we thought we would but we'll definitely do the best we can.
 We may have less time to do exercises - so we've had two people who were able to execute this code... if you - if you tried to execute it in Binder and were not able to, perhaps post that in the Q&A - but we also have several exercises and I'd like you to take a minute just to do this exercise.
 The i- I'm not asking you to do this because i want to know if you're able to print     `hello world` i'm essentially asking you to do it so you get a sense of how these exercises work.
 So if you can take 30 seconds to print `hello world` then we'll - we'll move on after that, so just take 30 seconds now - and it seems like we have a few more people who were able to execute code which - which was great... okay, fantastic.
 So you will put your solution there for some reason I have an extra cell here so i'm just going to clip that (deletes blank code cell) and to see a solution uh i'll just get you to execute this cell (highlights a code cell containing `%load solutions/overview.py`) and it provides the solution and then we can execute it and compare it to the the output of what you had, okay?
 'Hello world.'

-So as as we saw I've done all this locally you may have done it on binder um there is an option to work directly from the cloud um and i'll i'll take you through this there are many ways to do this as i mentioned we're working on one way with coil and i'll explain the rationale behind that in in a second but i'll show you how easy it is to get a cluster up and running on on aws without even interacting with aws for free for example you can follow along by uh signing into uh coiled cloud to be clear this is not a necessity and it does involve you signing up to our product so i just wanted to be absolutely transparent about that it does not involve any credit card information or anything along those lines and in my opinion it does give a really nice uh example of how to run stuff on the cloud um to do so you can sign in at cloud dot coiled uh dot io you can also pip install coiled and then do authentication you can also spin up this this hosted coiled notebook so i'm going to spin that up now and i'm going to post that here um actually yep i'm gonna post that in the ch chat um if you let me get this right
+So as as we saw, I've done all this locally, you may have done it on Binder... there is an option to work directly from the cloud and I'll I'll take you through this - there are many ways to do this.
+As I mentioned we're working on one way with Coiled and I'll explain the rationale behind that in - in a second but I'll show you how easy it is to get a cluster up and running on - on AWS without even interacting with AWS for free, for example; you can follow along by signing into Coiled cloud.
+To be clear, this is not a necessity and it does involve you signing up to our product, so i just wanted to be absolutely transparent about that; it does not involve any credit card information or anything along those lines and in my opinion it does give a really nice example of how to run stuff on the cloud.
+To do so you can sign in at <a href='https://cloud.coiled.io/'>cloud.coiled.io</a> you can also `pip install coiled` and then do authentication; you can also spin up this - this hosted Coiled notebook (clicks <a href='https://cloud.coiled.io/jobs/coiled/quickstart'>link</a> on notebook), so I'm going to spin that up now and I'm going to post that

+here um actually yep i'm gonna post that in the ch chat um if you let me get this right